uzerpllp/uzerp-docs/content/setup/Ledgers.md

 Cost centres are used for further analysis of entries in the General ledger.
 For example a departmental analysis of costs and revenue could be produced by allocating entries against the relevant costs centres and GL account codes.

+{{% notice warning %}}
-Although this sort of analysis is optional, uzERP **REQUIRES** at least one GL Cost Centre code.
+Although this sort of analysis is optional, uzERP **requires** at least one GL Cost Centre code.
 This code will then be used as the default balance sheet and P&L account code for all entries in the system.
+{{% /notice %}}

 When entering a GL cost centre you need to specify the GL account codes that are valid for that GL cost centre.
 This will then limit the choices offered when making entries to the system so that only costs and revenue types expected are logged against the relevant GL cost centres.
 If using only one cost centre then make sure all codes are valid for that centre otherwise you will not be able to enter transactions correctly.